1manprojects/one_Sgp4/README.md

 # one_Sgp4
-C# SGP4 orbit prediction ibrary
+C# SGP4 orbit prediction library based on the SPACETRACK REPORT NO. 3